Jonnyauk/WP-CMS-Post-Control/readme.txt

 * Included clean-up of database on de-activation.

 == Upgrade Notice ==

+= 2.9 =
+REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v3.9x - introduces new trash control!

 = 2.82 =
 REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v3.8x